Employment and Volunteering

 Home Delivered Meal Drivers

-Paid Part Time or Volunteer- Work that makes a Difference!
+Paid Part Time – Work that makes a Difference!

 This is more than a job.
 It is an opportunity to be of services to those in need.

-Drivers are needed to deliver meals to home bound clients in Chicopee and Holyoke.
-(Substitute positions are available in Ludlow and Ware)
+Regular and substitue drivers are needed to deliver meals to home bound clients in Chicopee and Holyoke.

 In addition to delivering the meals, the driver is an important contact for these elders with WestMass ElderCare, the Agency that provides services to these elders assisting them in staying in their homes.
 Drivers generally work between 10:15AM and 1:00PM.